imr4n4lif/weather-station-iot/readme.md

 2. **Sensing** — The Arduino Uno reads the DHT11 sensor (temperature + humidity) and the rain sensor every 5 seconds.

+3. **Display** — A 16×2 I2C LCD (address `0x27`) shows live readings updated every 0.5 seconds:
+   - Line 1: Temperature (°C) and humidity (%)
+   - Line 2: Rain level (%)

-3. **Sending** — The Arduino formats the readings as a simple string like `25.3,60.1,12` and sends it to the ESP8266 over a serial wire.
+4. **Sending** — The Arduino formats the readings as a simple string like `25.3,60.1,12` and sends it to the ESP8266 over a serial wire.

-4. **Voltage divider** — The Arduino talks at 5V but the ESP8266 only tolerates 3.3V on its RX pin.
+5. **Voltage divider** — The Arduino talks at 5V but the ESP8266 only tolerates 3.3V on its RX pin.
 A 1kΩ + 2kΩ resistor divider sits between them to drop the signal safely.

-5. **Cloud** — The ESP8266 parses the string, extracts the three values, and pushes them to the Arduino IoT Cloud over Wi-Fi.
+6. **Cloud** — The ESP8266 parses the string, extracts the three values, and pushes them to the Arduino IoT Cloud over Wi-Fi.
 Values only upload when they change.

 ---